 - Lunges and kicks: named chang quan, a gymnastic sort of boxing hailing from North China,

 - Mostly punches: named nan quan, designating boxing in the south of China.

 In conclusion, kung fu is in fact a synthesis of the hundred styles of Chinese boxing - using kicks or punches or both, and aiming them at the head, the elbow, and the knees - which are practiced in China.
 Especially useful and respected are the ones that do not attack a person's vital points: sanda boxing, quanfa, wushu, wing chun, and etc.

 These styles are of course very different from the styles of Savate, or French boxing ...

 Some Important Historical Facts When it Comes to Chinese Boxing

 Chinese martial arts developed during antiquity - 2,000 years ago - and there are many legends surrounding the sport's origins.

 Many of these schools or styles created their forms by imitating different types of fighting techniques from animals (tiger, panther, monkey, snake, or bear), birds (eagle, crane, or chicken), or insects (praying mantis).

 The reason for imitating the animals’ fighting was that it was believed that, in order to survive in the harsh natural environment, all the animals still maintained a natural talent and skill for fighting.

-The best way to learn the fighting techniques was by studying and imitating these animals.
+The best way to learn the fighting techniques was by studying and imitating these animals in boxing classes.
 For example, the sharp spirit of the eagle was adopted, the pouncing/fighting of the tiger and eagle’s strong claws was imitated, and the attacking motions of the crane’s beak and wings were copied.